\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 One quarter of an hour = minutes

-• An hour has 60 minutes.
+• We know that 1 hour has 60 minutes.

-• One quarter hour is 15 minutes.
+• Therefore, a quarter of an hour is 15 minutes.

 Exercise